thealjey/keml/docs/event.md

    can already rely on new attributes being present and working when this event is triggered)

+All events bubble to the root of the dom tree.

 ## Attributes

 - any attribute that starts with `on:` and contains a space separated list of